 Ask when you arrive — we have hiking trail maps for all the area’s trails.

-Guided Mountain Biking Trips: Our friends at Pisgah Mountain Bike Adventures lead professionally guided excursions for individual riders, couples and small groups at all experience levels.
+GUIDED MOUNTAIN BIKING EXCURSIONS: Our friends at Pisgah Mountain Bike Adventures lead professionally guided excursions for individual riders, couples and small groups at all experience levels.
 Explore excellent mountain biking trails in the greater Asheville area, including Dupont State Forest and Pisgah National Forest, with experienced, expert guides who are well-versed in the area’s trail systems.
-Call 828.393.0101 to reserve a trip during your stay at Inn on Mill Creek.
+Call 828-393-0101 to reserve a guided mountain biking trip during your stay at Inn on Mill Creek.